ziyoung/better-wilcom-docs/wilcom-docs/Quality/connectors/Add_empty_stitches_jumps.md

 ## To add empty stitches and jumps...

-1Travel to the needle position where you want to trim the thread.
+1. Travel to the needle position where you want to trim the thread.

-2Click the Insert Empty Stitch icon to insert an empty stitch.
+2. Click the Insert Empty Stitch icon to insert an empty stitch.

-3Click the Insert Empty Jump icon to insert an empty jump.
+3. Click the Insert Empty Jump icon to insert an empty jump.

 ![AddEmptyFunctions.png](assets/AddEmptyFunctions.png)